7 Best CRMs for Professional Services in 2026 (Compared)

 - Specifically tailored workflows for legal client intake and conversion.

-- Seamless integration with a leading practice management system.
+- Tight integration with a leading practice management system.

 - Clear plan tiers and excellent onboarding resources for quick adoption.